-Rebekah Parker is a PSYL alumnus with a love for the beautiful, unceded Coast Salish territories she lives, works, and plays in.
-She is thrilled to return to the program for her third year.
-For the last eight months she has been biking from Vancouver, BC to Cancún, Mexico with her friend.
-Living life in perpetual motion has brought many lessons and adventures (some of which you can read about on her blog) which she is excited to share with the PSYL community this summer.
+Rebekah Parker is a PSYL alumna with a love for the beautiful, unceded Coast Salish territories she lives, works, and plays in.
+She is thrilled to return to the program for her fourth year.
+In 2017 she returned from a 9-month 10,000+km bike trip from Vancouver, BC to Cancún, Mexico then Calgary, AB to Vancouver, BC.

-Rebekah has worn many hats in her work life, from teaching climate change an renewable energy workshops with the Society Promoting Environmental Conservation, to substitute teaching at a forest school, to doing developing one-page infographics on gender diversity issues for Westcoast Women in Engineering, Science and Technology.
+Rebekah wears many hats in her work life, from teaching climate change an renewable energy workshops with the Society Promoting Environmental Conservation, to substitute teaching at a forest school, to doing developing one-page infographics on gender diversity issues.
 She gives thanks to programs like Check Your Head and Culturally Relevant Urban Wellness (CRUW) where she continued to learn and practice her facilitation and curriculum development skills.
 In 2015, she learned from and worked with PSYL participants to research ecojustice learning as part of her Master's in Ecojustice and Sustainability Education at UBC.